 Gas Producers Were In Serious Trouble Well Before the Coronavirus & Global Oil Price War

-U.S. gas prices cratered in January 2020 to their lowest levels since 2016, as it became increasingly evident an unusually warm winter would further exacerbate a global gas glut.
+U.S. gas prices cratered in 2020 to their lowest levels in 25 years after an unusually warm winter further exacerbated a global gas glut.

 And gas markets face an equally challenging future.
 Industry analysts are awaking to the risks of an era of increasing price volatility now that expanded gas exports have interconnected domestic and international markets.
 At the same time, gas demand in the U.S. power sector is already nearing its peak.

 Shale Firms Lost Tens of Billions of Dollars Over the Last Decade

 Over the last 10 years, a cross-section of 34 North American shale-focused oil and gas producers spent $189 billion more on drilling and other capital expenses than they generated from selling oil and gas.
 Forty-six producers, representing $53 billion in aggregate debt, filed for bankruptcy in 2020 alone.

 In Appalachia, the eighth largest shale gas producers were $73.4 billion in the red over the decade.